dinhomathias/Amc/Transition-guide-to-Version-13.0.md

 both inheriting from `BaseFilter`.

-If you have custom filters inheriting from `BaseFilter`, you will need change their parent class to `MessageFilter` or, if you're currently setting `update_filter = True`, to `UpdateFilter`.
+If you have custom filters inheriting from `BaseFilter`, you will need to change their parent class to `MessageFilter` or, if you're currently setting `update_filter = True`, to `UpdateFilter`.
 In that case, you can remove the `update_filter = True`.